ShadowApex/steamos-ubuntu/README.md

 To fix this, add `steamos-fg %command%` to the launch options for each game you wish to use this script with.

+### How can I change the resolution and refresh rate used in SteamOS mode?

+After installation, follow [this guide](https://github.com/ValveSoftware/SteamOS/wiki/Custom-Resolutions-And-Refresh-Rates) for instructions on how to change the screen resolution and refresh rate.
+This can optionally be done in "Step 6" of the Installation guide before rebooting to SteamOS mode.

 ## Attributions
 * Alkazar for [steamos-fg](https://github.com/alkazar/steamos-fg)